 Made from Milk (and/or cream), Egg Yolks, Sugar and Flour (or Cornstarch), this cream can be flavoured with many ingredients like Vanilla, Coffee, a Fruit Purée or like here, Chocolate.

 It is a cream that is typically cooked on the stove.
 The Egg Yolks and Flour/Starch are used to thicken the Milk and create a thick cream that can be piped in/over desserts or used as a filling.

-- Milk: you can use any type of milk you want, including a Dairy-Free Milk ( I often use Soy Milk to make this recipe Dairy-Free).
+- Milk: I often make this recipe with a Dairy-Free Milk like Soy Milk and it does work fine.
 But you will get the best taste and texture with a full cream milk.

 How to make Chocolate Pastry Cream

 Making Chocolate Pastry Cream follows the same process as making a basic Vanilla Pastry Cream, with one extra step at the end: adding the chocolate.

 There are three main steps to follow to make this chocolate custard filling: